Johnson County Vehicle Impound Guide

 After 30 Days

-If the vehicle remains unclaimed for an extended period (typically 30 days), the impound lot may initiate a lien sale to recover their costs.
-This means they can legally sell your vehicle.
+In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover the outstanding fees.
+Avoid allowing the situation to reach this point.

 If You Can't Afford the Fees